 - Effectively use technology for instruction and communication;

 - Become familiar with the total public school organization and programs;

 - Establish professional relationships with fellow teachers, students, administrators and parents;

 - Engage in self-evaluation and professional goal-setting.

 To petition/apply for student teaching, apply through the Office of Teacher Preparation and Advising, visit Old Main, Room 415 or call 806-651-2668.
-There is a set deadline and pre-requisities for student teaching due to the placement process with the school districts.
+There are prerequisites and an application deadline for student teaching due to the placement process with the school districts.